ShlomiRex/WiFi-EvilTwin/README.md

 *  Tutorial how to use
 *  Research how to get Wifi to your evil machine without must-have ethernet cable
 *  Allow full packet interception (all traffic) with Wireshark for hostapd
+*  DNS2Proxy plugin

 Highly customizable (simple bash scripts)

 You can also run deauth attack (to disconnect all clients, so then they automatically connect to you) https://github.com/ShlomiRex/WiFi-Deauthernticator

+## Hardware requierments
+2 wifi adapters with Monitor mode(for deauth) and Master mode(for AP station).

 ## Report
 https://docs.google.com/document/d/1pRLTep1HHcjlyrZKoXwlNAHaTazGWdiJjDP2X9-b4Ag/edit#